atlassian/data-center-helm-charts/docs/INSTALLATION.md

 # Installation #

 Use these instructions to install your Atlassian product using the Helm charts.
-Make sure you have followed the [PREREQUISITES](docs/PREREQUISITES) guide before you proceed with the installation.
+Make sure you have followed the [Prerequisites guide](PREREQUISITES.md) before you proceed with the installation.

 #### 1. Add the Helm chart repository to your local Helm installation: ####